EEricHwang/EEricHwang.github.io/_pages/research.md

 author_profile: true
 ---

-My research focuses on the development of control strategies tailored for cyber-physical systems (CPSs) within the realm of aerial engineering.
-I'm dedicated to enhancing the system's <strong> robustness </strong> and <strong> resilience </strong>.
-These systems are of paramount importance since they bear direct implications for human safety.
+My research focuses on the development of control strategies tailored for cyber-physical systems (CPSs) within the aerial engineering domain.
+I'm particularly interested in augmenting the robustness and resilience of these systems, recognizing their pivotal role in ensuring overall system safety.

 <hr>
 <div style="text-align:center;">